scala/docs.scala-lang/_overviews/scala3-book/string-interpolation.md

 {% endtab %}
 {% endtabs %}

-We'd create a custom `p`-extractor which extracts two coordinates by first implementing a `StringContext` extension with something like:
+We'd create a custom extractor which extracts two coordinates, and make it act as a member `p` of `StringContext` with something like:

 {% tabs custom-interpolator-2-pattern class=tabs-scala-version %}